Federal Work Study

 You cannot receive a paycheck until your payroll form has been submitted by your employer and you have submitted your hours worked via ITAMS if working on campus or a timecard if working off campus.
 You will not receive a check on the first pay date after you begin working because of the time required to process payroll forms.
 Be sure to submit your paperwork promptly to avoid a delay on your part in receiving your paycheck.

 Student Leadership in the Workplace is designed for student employees (both on and off campus) to learn how to value their position as more than just a paycheck.
 Be sure to visit the Student Leadership in the Workplace website at http://www.sa.sc.edu/leaders/slw/ to learn more!

 If necessary, you may change jobs once per year.
 To request a change, bring your PBP-3 form which indicates the termination of your previous employment to our office.
 A new payroll form will be available in approximately two (2) days.

 Working More Than One Job

 While we do not encourage students to hold multiple Work-Study positions, you may, with prior approval from our office, work more than one job at the same time.
-You cannot work more than twenty hours in any week while classes are in session.
+You cannot work more than twenty hours in any week.